-Negotiations and Payment of Compensation Fee: As soon as the defendant accepts liability, we will both negotiate a favorable compensation commensurate with the type and severity of harm suffered, financial impacts and future prognosis.
+Negotiations and Payment of Compensation Fee: As soon as the defendant accepts liability, we will both negotiate a favourable compensation commensurate with the type and severity of harm suffered, financial impacts and future prognosis.

 If we undertake your case under the No Win No Fee Agreement, a “success fee” of 25% will be deducted from your settlement value as soon as it is paid while you receive the rest.